17 Reasons My Favorite Teacher Changed My Life

 Courtesy Val Bey

 “My Management teacher, Chris Neck, at Virginia Tech set me on a path that I am still voyaging today.
 He had written a book that was part of the required reading for the class, Medicine for the Mind: Healing Words to Help You Soar.
 His class and book were the beginning of the realization that professionally I wanted to inspire teams.
 I recall sitting in class dreaming that someday maybe I could have my words in a book and stand before a group, inspiring others.
 His passion for leading by example motivated me to be my best.” —Kerry Wekelo, author, director, and program creator of Culture Infusion.
-Don’t miss these 11 teacher-approved tricks for helping your child get ahead in school this year.
+Giving students relevant books to read is a subtle but effective strategy teachers use to help students succeed, just like these 11 teacher-approved tricks for helping kids get ahead in school.

 He helped him achieve his childhood dream